vcuse/elefante/Cobot_SetUp_and_Dev_Doc.md

 [Instructions on how to connect to the cobot wirelessly via TCP/IP](https://docs.elephantrobotics.com/docs/gitbook-en/7-ApplicationBasePython/7.6_TCPIP.html)

-_ There are functions built into `pymycobot` (the Python module) to set up the cobot's wifi connect; however, there is no documentation on them.
-When testing, it is inconclusive whether the functions are actually configuring the network connection for continuous use.
-I have reached out to support to ask about this.
-Wish me luck! - Haley _
+_There are functions built into `pymycobot` (the Python module) to set up the cobot's wifi connect; however, there is no documentation on them.
+When testing, it is inconclusive whether the functions are actually configuring the network connection for continuous use. - Haley_

 ### Running on Bluetooth: